-In Colmar, the Christmas celebrations from Advent to Epiphany give the Alsatian town a special atmosphere.
-The fairy-tale setting of the old town is even more magical at Christmas with the creative lights that are hung.
-Everywhere you look, along the streets the shop windows and houses are tastefully decorated for Christmas.
-A visit to the Colmar Christmas Market is an unforgettable experience!
+In Colmar, the Christmas celebrations from Advent to Epiphany give the Alsatian town a unique atmosphere.
+The fairy-tale setting of the old town is even more magical at Christmas time.
+Each year, the residents of Colmar decorate their windows and houses with great care.
+A visit to the Colmar Christmas Market promises to be an unforgettable experience!

-Far from falling into the consumer trap with plain or products unrelated to Christmas, the municipality of Colmar worked on the selection of items that meet precise criteria, in line with the motto “art and tradition”.
-Therefore, local and regional craft items are prioritised, as well as local produce and traditional Christmas delicacies (cakes, pastries and sweets), without forgetting mulled wine.
+The organisers are far from falling into the consumer trap with plain or products unrelated to Christmas.
+Indeed, the municipality of Colmar worked on selecting items that meet precise criteria in line with the motto “art and tradition”.
+Therefore, they prioritised local and regional craft items as they welcomed local produce and traditional Christmas delicacies (cakes, pastries and sweets).
+Oh, and without forgetting mulled wine bien sûr!

-The old town of Colmar hosts 5 magical Christmas markets:
+The Colmar Christmas market has around 198 stallholders (77% from Alsace).
+The old town of Colmar hosts six magical Christmas markets:

 Marché de Noël de la Place des Dominicains

-The Dominican Church and its stained-glass windows tower over this Christmas market which is naturally themed on a more ‘spiritual‘ dimension.
-The 14th century stained-glass windows are lit up at night-time, enhancing the particular atmosphere of the Christmas market made up of 65 stalls all nestled together.
+The Dominican Church and its stained-glass windows tower over the Colmar Christmas market.
+It is made up of 65 stalls, all nestled together.

 Marché de Noël de la Place Jeanne d’Arc

 Here, the traditional wooden stalls give way to a reconstituted Alsatian village with its half-timbered houses, typical church and farm animals.
-The stalls are dedicated to local produce, such as foie gras, bredalas, Alsatian wines and brandy.
+The stalls offer local produce, such as foie gras, bredalas, Alsatian wines and brandy.

 Marché de Noël de la Place de l’Ancienne Douane

-Passing the veranda of the Old Customs House, you can access the beautiful square of “Place de l’Ancienne Douane”, from where you can admire the rear of the building (16th century) but also another Christmas market made up of 42 stalls.
-They are all set up around the Schwendi Fountain, which is surmounted by a statue of Bartholdi, depicting the general who introduced the Tokay grape variety to Alsace.
+Pass under the porch of the Old Customs House to access the square of “Place de l’Ancienne Douane”.
+Make sure to look back to admire the rear of the building (16th century).
+There, you’ll find another Christmas market made up of 42 stalls.
+They are all set up around the Schwendi Fountain.
+Bartholdi, a native of Colmar, designed the statue at its top, which depicts Schwendi.
+Legend has it that the Imperial general introduced the Tokay grape variety to Alsace.

 If you are visiting Colmar for a few days, there are many other places to discover and events you can participate in:

-- A wide variety of events are organised in Colmar from the Advent to Epiphany: masses, exhibitions, concerts, performances and street shows.
+- Colmar hosts various events from the Advent period to Epiphany: masses, exhibitions, concerts, performances and street shows.
 One in particular is worth a peek: the Christmas Carols sung by children’s choirs on brightly-lit little boats on the Little Venice canals.